tripleee/SmokeDetector-wiki/Commands.md

 If you don't want SmokeDetector to reply when executing a command, add a `-` sign at the end, for example `fp-`.
 This is a good practice to cut down on chatroom clutter.
 Note that SmokeDetector will always report any errors, even if the `-` is present.

-Also, two frequently used silent mode commands have one-letter aliases:
+Also, some frequently used silent-mode commands have one-letter aliases:

  - `f` is the same as `fp-`
  - `k` is the same as `tpu-`
+ - `n` is the same as `naa-`

 # Shortcut commands